abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

   })
 })

-// Promise - an object that executes a function asynchronously let promise = new Promise(executorFunc)
+// Promise - an object that executes a function asynchronously; it executes immediately even though we are using "new" to create an object! let promise = new Promise(executorFunc)

 // pass a function expression instead